 Armenia, at the crossroads between Europe and Asia, is facing a decisive phase in its history: long dependent on Russia as a protective power, the loss of Nagorno-Karabakh has made clear that this support cannot be relied upon.
 Russia's turning away and the fear of another war with Azerbaijan deprives Armenia of any hope of a secure future.

-"It's my wound because it's pain for me" is a photographic exploration of Armenian society, whose identity is shaped by the trauma of the past, the fear of war and the sense of isolation.
-The work sheds light on the impact of geopolitical tensions and military conflicts on civilians in a region at the center of political interests and power struggles.
+‘It's my wound because it's pain for me’ is a photographic exploration of Armenian society, whose identity is characterised by the traumas of the past, the fear of war and a deep sense of isolation.
+The work sheds light on the impact of geopolitical tensions and military conflicts on the civilian population in a region that is at the centre of political interests and power struggles.

 Armenia, 2023 - ongoing